cbmarcum/lazybones/README.md

 My goal is to get Skeletor updated and distributed on SDKMAN.
 As that is not the case yet, I'll document the manual installation process as well.

+The big changes from Lazybones are:
+1. The new project name and the application command are both now 'skeletor'
+1. The user profile directory for configurations and template cache is now $USER_HOME/.skeletor
+1. A new URL based repository has been implemented for use by listing and creating projects from it.
+Publishing to the repository is not yet implemented.
+Manual steps are trivial and documented below.

+Existing Lazybones templates should still work if moved to a URL repository as described below.
+The .lazybones subdirectory created in project templates has been continued here for compatibility purposes.
+This maybe changed in a future major version release.

 The following content is updated from the original docs...
 (Work in progress!!)

 The tool is very simple: it allows you to create a new project structure for any framework or library for which the tool has a template.
-You can even contribute templates by sending pull requests to this GitHub project or publishing the packages to the relevant [Bintray repository](https://bintray.com/repo/browse/pledbrook/lazybones-templates) (more info available below).

-The concept of Lazybones is very similar to Maven archetypes, and what [Yeoman](http://yeoman.io/) does for web applications.
-Lazybones also includes a subtemplates feature that resembles the behaviour of Yeoman's sub-generators, allowing you to generate optional extras (controllers, scaffolding etc.) inside a project.
+The concept of Skeletor is very similar to Maven archetypes, and what [Yeoman](http://yeoman.io/) does for web applications.
+Skeletor also includes a subtemplates feature that resembles the behaviour of Yeoman's sub-generators, allowing you to generate optional extras (controllers, scaffolding etc.) inside a project.